Futtawuh/EnderCNC/README.md

 * (no promises, please help me with mods lol)
 * Vacuum attachment.
 * Slimmer Z carriage.
+* MCU case for the Creality 4.2.2/4.2.7 boards.
+(I used a SKR pico)
+* PSU case for Ender 3 PSU. (i used another spare)
 * MNG12/15H for Y axis, 2 blocks pr side or thicker rods with 2x bearings on each side.
 * MGN12/15H for X axis , pref 2 rails 4 blocks.
 or any other types of beefy rails really.